 How Do the Insurance Companies Calculate Settlement Compensation Payouts in Maryland Accident Cases?

 How do insurance companies determine Baltimore personal injury settlement offers?
 Most insurance companies use a computer system called Colossus or a similar program.
 The insurance adjuster inputs the data from your case.
 The program uses algorithms to analyze various factors related to a particular case, such as medical records, bills, and other relevant documents, to calculate a settlement personal injury lawsuit settlement amounts.
-The insurance adjuster has a settlement payout range to work with to make an offer.
+The insurance adjuster has a settlement payout range to work with to make a compensation offer.
 But the computer limits the insurance adjuster’s flexibility to fashion a settlement amount of a claim based on its unique facts that you cannot input into a computer.

 Colossus takes into account a variety of factors when evaluating a personal injury claim.
 These factors may include the severity of the injury, the duration of medical treatment, the cost of medical treatment, lost wages, and other expenses related to the injury.
-The program assigns a value to each factor based on a range of data points that have been collected from previous cases.
+The program assigns a value to each factor based on a range of data points collected from previous cases.

 While Colossus and similar programs have some value, the problem is they cannot grasp the complexity of a human’s pain and suffering.
 A computer cannot place a dollar value on pain and suffering or how an injury impacted a person’s life.
 How much is it worth not being able to pick up your newborn baby without extreme pain?
 How does it feel to lose your only living parent?